liangwang0734/xenon/README.md

 - [`common`](common): Coefficient generator, convenience tools for visulization, etc.
 - [`demos`](demos): Demos compiled as markdown documents.
 This folder is being consolidated.

-#### How do I use xeon?
+#### How do I use xenon?
-- For the complete API, see https://liangwang0734.github.io/xeon/
+- For the complete API, see https://liangwang0734.github.io/xenon/
 - For examples with both computation and visualization, refer to [`demos`](demos), which will be consolidated.

 #### References